mtitek

 • Second, the compilation of the test source code: this phase is referred to as "test-compile".

-• When the command "mvn test-compile" is run, the first and the second phase ("compile", "test-compile") will be executed.
+• When the command "mvn test-compile" is run, the phases "compile" and "test-compile" will be executed.

-• And when the command "mvn package" is run, the three phases ("compile", "test-compile", and "package") will be executed.
+• When the command "mvn test" is run, the phases "compile", "test-compile", and "test" will be executed.

 See this introduction about Maven build phases: http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html